karnveergill/perception_sandbox/README.md

 A lightweight C++20 sandbox for implementing and experimenting with robotics perception and estimation algorithms from scratch.

-The goal of this project is to build a small, modular perception library while developing a deeper understanding of the mathematics and software architecture behind common robotics algorithms.
+The goal of this project is to build a small perception library while developing a deeper understanding of the mathematics and software architecture behind common robotics algorithms.

 The project intentionally avoids large robotics frameworks such as ROS and Gazebo.
-Algorithms are implemented directly in C++ wherever practical so that their underlying mathematics and behavior remain explicit and easy to inspect.
+Algorithms are implemented directly in C++ wherever practical so that their underlying mathematics and behavior remain clear and easy to inspect.

 ## Goals

-* Implement common robotics perception algorithms from scratch.
+* Implement common robotics perception and estimation algorithms from scratch.
-* Develop strong C++ and modern CMake practices.
+* Develop strong C++20 and modern CMake practices.
-* Build a reusable mathematical foundation for perception algorithms.
+* Build a reusable mathematical foundation for robotics algorithms.
+* Simulate noisy and imperfect sensors.
+* Explore sensor fusion and state estimation.
+* Model realistic sensor availability and failure conditions.
+* Build a simulated subsea navigation system.
-* Experiment with sensor models, noise, estimation, tracking, and mapping.
+* Experiment with tracking and mapping algorithms.
-* Keep the core library lightweight and independent of visualization or robotics frameworks.
+* Keep the core library lightweight and independent of robotics frameworks.
 * Provide reproducible simulations and measurable results.
+* Visualize ground truth, sensor measurements, estimates, and uncertainty.
-* Document the mathematics, assumptions, and failure modes of each algorithm.
+* Document the mathematics, assumptions, implementation details, and failure modes of each algorithm.

 ## Project Structure